 Do you really need multiple television and music streaming services?
 How many subscription boxes or magazines show up in your mail each month?

 We aren’t out to bash these services.
-But take some time to think about the stuff you don’t even really use, watch or read anymore.
-If you’re trying to save some extra cash, cutting out that sasquatch-collectible-of-the-month club or subscription to Pretzel Enthusiast Magazine could be just the thing.
+Some subscriptions are truly life changing, and others are how you want to spend your fun money because you simply enjoy them.
+That’s totally fine!
+But take some time to think about the stuff you don’t really even use, watch or read anymore.
+If you’re trying to save some extra cash, cutting out that subscription box or magazine you never even open anymore could be just the thing.

 Myth: Spending a lot of money on dates will mean securing the love of your life.

 Truth: You can have fun and fall in love while still being thrifty.
 Fill a picnic basket with popcorn, apples, an assortment of cheeses, and chocolate (of course)—then take it on an enjoyable hike.
-Bring home Chinese takeout and dine directly out of the boxes while streaming your favorite show.
+Bring home Chinese takeout and eat straight out of the boxes while streaming your favorite show.
 Browse the aisles of a used bookstore before grabbing coffee and dessert.
-Enjoy the companionship more than the cost.
+Enjoy the quality company more than the cost.

 Free entertainment is bad when it’s tickets to a subpar comedian performing at a shady club in the bad part of town.
-Free entertainment is great when it’s books, audiobooks, e-books, movies, story times, and presentations or performances from talented artists.
+But free entertainment is great when it’s books, audiobooks, e-books, movies, story times and presentations or performances from talented artists.
 Where can you get hooked up with that kind of loveliness?
 At your local library.
-Get your library card—right now!
+So, if you don’t have a library card, get one right now!

-Then, start looking for more no-cost amusements.
-Are there free museums nearby?
+There are tons of other ways to have fun without spending money.
 What parks and playgrounds are in your area?
-Do they host movies, festivals or events?
 Are you close to a farmers market?
-Does your local symphony offer any free concerts?
 What community events do the local churches offer around the holidays?
-Keep your ears open and eyes out.
-Keep money in your pocket and party away.
+Keep your eyes and ears open, and keep money in your pocket.

 There’s a whole world out there, and it’s just waiting to be explored on the cheap.
-Of course, there are plenty of ways to enjoy nature while paying a pretty penny, but there are also tons of penny-pinching pleasures awaiting you in the wild blue yonder.
 Hiking.
 Biking.
-Spiking (a volleyball).
 Kayaking.
 Backpacking.
-Flapjacking (on your campfire stove).
 Corn-mazing.
 Stargazing.
-Curtain-raising (with outdoor theater).
 Get out and save up.

-If you’re spending around $4 a day on your favorite barista blend, that’s $28 a week and around $120 a month.
-Instead, you could spend around $20 a month brewing your own and put that $100 into savings, your dream vacation sinking fund, retirement or whatever money goal you’re wanting to knock out.
-(Jab.
-Cross.
-Punch.
-Caffeinate.)
+If you’re spending around $4 a day on your favorite barista blend, that adds up to $28 a week and around $120 a month.
+Instead, you could spend around $20 a month brewing your own coffee and put that $100 into savings, your vacation sinking fund, retirement or whatever money goal you’re wanting to knock out.

-Not only is this tip good for your wallet, but it’s also good for your body, brain and emotions!
-It turns out, even mild levels of dehydration can affect our thinking and our moods.1 So ordering water when you’re eating out and using your refillable water bottle throughout the day will save you the cost of sodas while also keeping you hydrated.
+Not only is this tip good for your wallet, but it’s also good for your body!
+So, ordering water when you’re eating out and using your refillable water bottle throughout the day will save you the cost of sodas and keep you hydrated.

-You can save money by eating out less or by restaurant-ing smarter.
-When you do go out, take advantage of happy hour specials.
+When that season is done and you do go out, take advantage of happy hour specials.
 They aren’t just for drinks anymore.
-Let that half-price appetizer fill up most of your stomach so you can buy a smaller entrée.
+Let that half-price appetizer fill you up so you can buy a smaller entrée.
 Or eat apps only!

-Sign up for emails from your favorite restaurants, and you’ll get coupons and promos so you can eat on the cheap(er).
-Be sure to follow them on social media to find additional potential savings!
-(While you’re at it, unsubscribe from any restaurant or store emails that tempt you to get spend-y.)
+You can also sign up for emails from your favorite restaurants, and you’ll get coupons and promos for some great deals.
+Be sure to follow them on social media to find even more savings!
+(While you’re at it, unsubscribe from any restaurant or store emails that tempt you to overspend.)

 And don’t forget about those surveys at the bottom of your receipt.
 You can earn discounts or free food in exchange for a couple minutes of your time.
 When you’re crunching that complimentary chips and queso, you’ll know it was worth it.

 You can cash in on the clutter in your life by selling your stuff!
 Post things online, take things to a consignment shop, or have an old-fashioned garage sale!
-Lower your stuffness as you create calmer surroundings and make some extra cash.
+Getting rid of extra stuff will help you create calmer surroundings and make some extra cash in the process.

-Use your discretion on this.
+Use common sense on this.
 Don’t buy used tires, toothbrushes or tacos.
-But if you’re in the market for a car, a pet (shelter fur babies for the win!), tools, baby clothes, video games, or books, then you can save money and inherit instant character by purchasing gently used items instead of new ones.
+But if you’re in the market for a car, tools, baby clothes, video games, books, or a pet (shelter fur babies for the win!), then you can save money by purchasing gently used items instead of new ones.

 You don’t need brand-name everything.
-You can snob it up on a few items—that’s your right as a discerning shopper.
-But look into generic medications, trash bags, basic pantry items, cleaning supplies, and more.
+You can splurge on a few items—that’s your right as a shopper.
+But look into generic medications, trash bags, basic pantry items, cleaning supplies and more.
 This is a quick and incredibly simple way to save money every time you shop!

-Just like you need a plan for your money overall (by making a budget), you also need a plan for your shopping (by making a shopping list).
-Start by meal planning—decide what you’ll eat for breakfast, lunch and dinner throughout the week, and then make a list of all the things you need to make those meals happen.
+Just like you need a plan for your money (a budget), you also need a plan for your shopping (a shopping list).
+Start by meal planning—decide what you’ll eat for breakfast, lunch, dinner and snacks throughout the week.
+Then make a list of all the things you need to make those meals happen.

 Stick to the list!
 It keeps you from forgetting things and from overspending each month on your grocery budget line.

-Stores with BOGO (buy one, get one) offers are begging you to save money—pleading.
-Okay, not that far.
-But they are setting out the offers so you can sweep in and grab them.
+Stores with BOGO (buy one, get one) offers are basically begging you to save money.
+They’re setting out their best offers so you can sweep in and grab them.
 How about following this money-saving move?
 Make those meal plans based on your grocery store’s sales.
 You can even stock up the pantry and freezer for the future.
 Just make sure your purchases fit your budget, never buy stuff just because it’s on sale, and don’t forget what you’ve bought when you’re making meal plans weeks later.
 Wasting isn’t saving.

-One of the quickest ways to spend money these days is by using a “one-click” purchasing feature online, or by having your debit card information stored on your favorite sites.
-When purchasing takes mere moments and little thought, it’s too easy to overspend.
+One of the quickest ways to spend money these days is by saving your debit card info on your favorite sites.
+When it only takes one click to make a purchase, it’s way too easy to overspend.

-Don’t forget the single most important money-saving method out there—budgeting.
-Duh!
+That’s right!
+Never forget the single most important money-saving method out there: budgeting.
 You’ll never meet those money goals without a budget.
 EveryDollar’s the best budgeting tool for the best budgeters around.

 And guess what?
 It’s free.
 Seriously.
-We appreciate humor and all, but we wouldn’t joke about that.
 You can sign up for an EveryDollar account today—at literally no cost—and set up your first budget in around 10 minutes.

-When you start budgeting, you stare your finances in the face and tell them you know who’s ready to start saving smarter, who’s in charge, and who’s going to make these money goals come true.
+When you start budgeting, you stare your finances in the face and tell them you’re ready to start saving smarter, you’re in charge, and you’re going to make these money goals come true.